NicholasRabbit/C-Code/Notes_of_Learning_C.md

 #### 29, NULL

-Note that all the letters in `NULL` are captalised in C.
+Note that all the letters in `NULL` are capitalised in C.

 #### 30, Pointers